Vic-ai/api-docs/src/v0/webhooks.md

 do not parse parse the response body and will ignore it.

 * All `2XX` responses will be treated as successful.
+* `401` and `403` responses will be treated as failures and be retried with an exponential backoff.
+Once the retries have been exhausted, the event is discarded.
-* All `4XX` responses will be treated as successful.
+* All other `4XX` responses will be treated as successful.
 If something is to be rejected, you will need to make the appropriate calls to the Vic API to complete the asynchronous handshake.
 Example: confirming or rejecting an invoice post.
 * All `5XX` responses will be treated as a failure and will be retried with an exponential backoff.
 Once the retries have been exhausted, the event is discarded.
+* All events retried will be reattempted at least 5 times.

 > **NOTE**: The integrating system has 15 seconds to respond.
 After the time has
 > passed it will be considered a failure, and a retry will be sent for events